leeformento/weathered/README.md

 # Weathered
 Created using React.
 A weather application that takes in a city and country.
-Then outputs the location, temperature, humidity, condition.
+Then outputs location, temperature, humidity, condition.